IATI/D-Portal/documents/savi.md

 ###recipient-country
 - If available, displayed as code lookup from IATI Registry or ctrack spreadsheet data.
 - If available, percentages are included per country.
 Otherwise, percentages are divided equally to add up to 100%.
+- Displayed as a list with highest percentage at the top.

 ###activity-date
 - start-actual and end-actual have priority over start-planned and end-planned.